mattermost/mattermost-handbook/operations/operations/company-agreements.md

 The following staff are approved to send contracts to be initialed and e-signed

 * Lynn Conway  - primary for staff agreements and consulting agreements
-* Amy Nicole - primary for vendor contracts and corproate agreements
+* Amy Nicol - primary for vendor contracts and corporate agreements
 * Kaely Wright - primary for sales agreements and customer supplier forms
 * Natalie Jew
 * Aneal Vallurupalli